 They both have what is referred to as 6-blade total crushing technology.

 But, how will they perform with items like chia or flaxseeds?
-Well, after searching around a bit, I think that they won’t do the best with seeds.
+After searching around a bit, I think they won’t do the best with seeds.
 Some customers report that they still experience a “crunch” when they make their smoothies.
-Before we got our powerhouse blender, we used a $20 Oster blender that would leave seeds behind and it sucked.
+Before we got our powerhouse blender, we used a $20 Oster blender that would leave seeds behind, and it sucked.

 There is no difference in how either of these machines will perform.
-I think that you can trust both of them to blend frozen and fresh fruits as well as well as ice very easily.
+Therefore, I think that you can trust both of them to blend frozen and fresh fruits and ice very easily.

 Only the bl610 comes with a dough blade.
 Surprisingly, a lot of customers actually say that this blender does well with making dough.

 The pitcher is made out of BPA-free plastic.
 The capacity for both of these blenders is 72 ounces.
 This is a huge capacity blender which means that you can make smoothies for the whole family in one batch.